Koster & Bial's Music Hall: History

 The music hall featured many top performers of its day and is famous in cinema history as the site of the first public exhibition of the Vitascope on April 23, 1896.
+Albert Bial booked some of the greatest variety and mainly foreign music-hall performers of those days, such as Yvette Guilbert, Eugénie Fougère, Anna Held, Lottie Collins, Marie Lloyd, and Albert Chevalier.
+They all made their American debuts at Koster and Bial's.

-Koster and Bial's Music Hall was the successor to Koster and Bial's Concert Hall.
-That earlier establishment was located on 23rd Street.
+Koster and Bial's Music Hall was the successor to Koster and Bial's Concert Hall on 23rd Street.
 At that location, Koster and Bial had taken over Bryant's Opera House, a venue for minstrel shows.
 They offered food and drink along with vaudeville, circumventing a law against serving alcohol in theatres by replacing the curtain with a folding fan.

 The last Koster and Bial's Music Hall originated when they moved uptown into the former Manhattan Opera House, a huge theatre built in Herald Square in 1892 by Oscar Hammerstein I in pursuit of his passion for grand opera.
 Quickly running into financial problems, Hammerstein decided to convert his theatre to a vaudeville format.
 He offered Koster and Bial a partnership under which he would manage the entertainment and they would manage the food.
 The new Koster and Bial's Music Hall opened on August 28, 1893 and proved to be very successful.
 Hammerstein however quarreled with his partners and lawsuits ensued.
 Ultimately Koster and Bial bought out Hammerstein and operated the theater solely on their own.
 The theatre finally closed in 1901 and was demolished to make way for Macy's Department Store.